 Whale Watching.
 In the summer, you might spot several different whale species on a whale watching excursion from Iceland.
 Humpback, Orca, and Blue Whales are just a few of the gentle giants who roam the North Atlantic and Arctic oceans in warmer months.

 Horseback Riding.
 A unique way to see the Icelandic countryside is from the back of a horse.
 Spend a few hours on horseback, or take a multi-day horseback riding tour, the choice is yours.

 Puffin Watching.
 Puffins spend most of their lives at sea, but from April through September, you can visit Atlantic Puffin colonies on land in Iceland.
-The easiest way is to book a tour to go directly to a colony, but at this time of year you might spot them on any seaside cliff.
+The easiest way is to book a tour to go directly to a colony, but at this time of

 Party in Reykjavik.
 The legendary nightlife in Reykjavik starts late and hits its high note in the wee hours of the morning.
 Go check out the scene, but don’t book an early morning ice climbing excursion for the following day.